marxin/texi2rst-generated/sphinx/gccint/rtl-representation/access-to-operands.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: accessors, access to operands, operand access, XEXP, XINT, XWINT, XSTR

 .. _accessors:

-.. index:: accessors

-.. index:: access to operands

-.. index:: operand access

-.. index:: XEXP

-.. index:: XINT

-.. index:: XWINT

-.. index:: XSTR

 Access to Operands
 ******************